 - Employers with 50 or more employees in Delaware must train new employees within a year of their start date and every two years after that.

-- Effective January 1, 2019, each employer must distribute the Department of Labor’s Sexual Harassment Notice to each new employee upon commencement of employment.
+- Each employer must distribute the Department of Labor’s Sexual Harassment Notice to each new employee upon commencement of employment.

 For additional details, including downloadable Delaware Sexual Harassment Notices, visit the Delaware Department of Labor’s website.